Econ 050: Stress and ambition in young workers

 For young professionals in particular, starting a new job can feel like grasping in the dark.
 The uncertainty of trying to figure out your place in a complex work environment can become very stressful very quickly.
 You may feel like you have to say “yes” to everything that is asked of you, but does being involved in multiple projects at your workplace ultimately improve or worsen your job performance?
 Can sticking your neck out and volunteering to take on more work end up backfiring?

 In the latest episode of podcast Econ 050, assistant professor Joost van de Brake explains the results of his recent research into such questions.
-Listen to the full episode here to hear about the ways in which employers may be able to provide more certainty for their staff in a dynamic work place.
+Listen to the full episode on Libsyn.com (note: the page does not exist any longer) to hear about the ways in which employers may be able to provide more certainty for their staff in a dynamic work place.
 Available in your favourite podcast app such as Spotify or iTunes.
 Don't forget to subscribe!

 On why employees are asked to be involved in multiple projects: